SigmaGmbH/swisstronik-hyperlane-sample-crosschain-contract/README.md

 ```
 Then, in `.env` file, fill `DEPLOYER_KEY` env var with private key, which will be used to deploy contracts in both networks.
 Account, associated with this private key, should be funded in both networks.

+Optional -

 When `.env` file is fulfilled, you can deploy contracts using the following command:
 ```sh
 npm run deploy
 ```
 Command above will output you contract addresses in both networks.
-They will be used in next steps.
+If you want, you can use those custom deployed contracts with your .env file.

 ## Interact

 We've prepared multiple scripts for interaction with deployed contracts.

+You can use these scripts with already deployed contracts.
-Before you can use those scripts, update contract addresses in scripts to addresses of deployed contracts.
+However,if you wish you can deploy your own and update contract addresses in .env file to addresses of deployed contracts.

 - `MUMBAI_CONTRACT_ADDRESS` should be filled with address of `SampleCrossChainCounter` deployed in Polygon Mumbai
 - `SWISSTRONIK_CONTRACT_ADDRESS` should be filled with address of `SampleCrossChainCounter` deployed in Swisstronik

-Once you set contract addresses, you're ready to interact with your deployed contracts.

 ### Increment counter in Polygon Mumbai